-When it comes to the governance of online social platforms, scholars have primarily distinguished between \textit{industrial governance}, which comprises large-scale, global content moderation operations that separate policy development and enforcement teams, from \textit{community-reliant governance}, which relies on subcommittees of volunteers to enforce a platform's moderation policies and engage in local community norm-setting~\cite{gillespie2018custodians,caplan2018,grimmelmann2015virtues,seering2020reconsidering}.
-The community-reliant model involves a decentralization of governance power associated with a greater localized understanding of community needs, in contrast to the centralized industrial model~\cite{kraut2012,matias2016civic,mcgillicuddy2016}.
+Regarding the governance of online social platforms, scholars have primarily distinguished between platform governance and community governance.
+While \textit{platform governance} scholarship focuses on ``macro''-scale policy, compliance, and legal questions, \textit{community governance} research focuses on the efforts of users and volunteers to engage in local community norm-setting~\citep{gillespie2018custodians,grimmelmann2015virtues,seering2020reconsidering}.
+Although scholars in both communities acknowledge the importance of the other, the scholarship lacks a general framework for how they substitute, complement, or interact with each other.
+Our research offers early steps toward bridging the gap between platform and community governance scholarship by examining critical aspects of their interaction.

-Though community-reliant platforms are more decentralized, many incorporate a top level of governance made up of platform operators, developers, or a global content moderation team overseeing the different communities.
-In addition, some platforms such as Facebook combine both unitary and multi-level governance, with the Facebook News Feed governed via a centralized model, and Facebook Groups employing a multi-level, community-reliant model.
-The addition of multiple levels in governance allows end users acting as volunteer community moderators to influence, monitor, and engage with platform operators~\cite{hurwicz2008but,chen2020decentralized}.
-Decentralization also enables platform operators to leverage local information and innovations to improve the informational efficiency of their governance \cite{chen2020decentralized,ostrom1990governing}.
-Thus, with multiple levels, platforms are more likely to attend to the welfare of all users.
+Though community-reliant platforms are decentralized, many incorporate a top level of governance comprised of platform operators, developers, or a global content moderation team overseeing the different communities.
+In addition, some platforms, such as Facebook, combine unitary and multi-level governance, with the Facebook News Feed governed via a centralized model and Facebook Groups employing a community-reliant model.
+The addition of a middle level allows end users to act as oftentimes volunteer community moderators.
+In this role, end-users can influence, monitor, and engage with platform operators~\citep{chen2020decentralized}.
+Decentralization also enables platform operators to leverage local information and innovations to improve the informational efficiency of their governance \citep{chen2020decentralized,ostrom1990governing}.
+Thus, with middle levels, platforms are more likely to attend to the welfare of all users.

-While the literature on platform and online community governance spans multiple disciplines \cite{gillespie2018custodians,grimmelmann2015virtues,kraut2012}, the interplay between different centers of power and levels of jurisdiction has not yet been systematically characterized.
-Some papers have pointed out specific cases of what we refer to as cross-unit interactions in a middle level.
-For instance, research on content moderators on Reddit and Twitch has illuminated how they often govern multiple online communities, and tools and resources are shared across communities \cite{jhaver2019automated,matias2016civic,mcgillicuddy2016,wohn2019volunteer}.
-Jhaver \textit{et al}.~show how lists of blocked accounts are sometimes shared across different instances of blocklists on Twitter~\cite{jhaver2018blocklists}.
-Elsewhere, a study of the Stack Exchange network of question answering communities reveals consistencies in democratic elections of their moderators, suggesting learning across communities~\cite{forderer2017self}.